ydb-platform/ydb/ydb/docs/en/core/concepts/cdc.md

 * The number of topic partitions is fixed as of changefeed creation and remains unchanged (unlike tables, topics are not elastic).
 * Changefeeds support records of the following types of operations:
    * Updates
-   * Deletes
+   * Erases

-   Adding rows is a special case of updates, and a record of adding a row in a changefeed will look similar to an update record.
+   Adding rows is a special update case, and a record of adding a row in a changefeed will look similar to an update record.

 ## Virtual timestamps {#virtual-timestamps}